Let's focus on what we can do!

 The course will be delivered by NCTJ-accredited teaching staff and will be a mix of webinar-based tutorials and coursework.

-The current course of 26 weekly 1.5 hour sessions will run over a 6 month period starting 4th May 2023.
+The current course of 28 weekly 1.5 hour sessions will run over a 9 month period starting 9th May 2024.
 However, we will be able to extend the course if required up to 2 years to accommodate individual requirements.
 We have worked closely with the NCTJ to devise a course which will enable students with a wide range of abilities to participate and gain a valuable qualification.

-Partnering with the NCTJ has given the Academy the ability to provide direct mentoring and teaching support and to tailor the course for the needs of learners with a range of disabilities.
+Partnering with the NCTJ has given the ADJ the ability to provide direct mentoring and teaching support and to tailor the course for the needs of learners with a range of disabilities.
 These additional resources are not normally available through the NCTJ’s distance learning courses.

-Ability Today’s Online News Platform is the perfect place for our student’s brand new content to be created and published.
 Our Academy will provide students with the unique ability to develop and hone their journalistic skills and deliver their content directly to our targeted audience.

 Membership to our Academy will include the following benefits: